Compare Rates and Save on Life Insurance

 POTENTIAL TAX IMPLICATIONS

-While life insurance payouts are generally not subject to income tax, they may be included in the estate's value for estate tax purposes if there's no named beneficiary.
-This could result in a higher estate tax liability, depending on the size of the estate and the applicable tax laws.
+While life insurance payouts are generally not subject to income tax, they may be included in the estate's value for tax purposes if no named beneficiary is named.
+Depending on the size of the estate and the applicable tax laws, this could result in a higher estate tax liability.

 POSSIBLE CLAIMS BY CREDITORS